Chinese Mahjong [麻将 Má jiàng]

 YouTube video introducing Mahjong

 The game usually has four players who take it in turns to pick up tiles to try to form sets.
-The first task is to shuffle the tiles, all players take part in this by moving them around with both hands, with the faces of the tiles downward.
-Then they build the 牌墙 pái qiáng wall of 18 tiles wide and 2 tiles high in a square, face down.
+The first task is to shuffle the tiles, all players take part by moving them around with both hands, with the faces of the tiles downward.
+Then the wall is built 牌墙 pái qiáng wall of 18 tiles wide and 2 tiles high in a square, face down.
 The dealer then throws three dice to determine where to start dealing out the tiles.
 The score (1-18) determines whose wall and which quarter of the wall is chosen.
 The dealer then takes four tiles from the left of this position and the other players take a set of four until they have 12 tiles (3 sets of 4) moving clockwise around the wall.
 Each player then finally takes a single extra tile in turn to make a total of 13 tiles.
 A quicker version just takes the tiles from a corner of the dealer's portion of wall.

 At this stage if any player has a ‘flower’ or ‘season’ tile these are set aside (used for scoring bonuses) and an extra tile is picked up to replace them.

 All players are associated with a compass direction.
 East - South - West - North.
 After each round the designation of 'dealer' or East wind moves around one place.
 The game is complete when all four players have been dealer.
 Whenever the dealer wins a hand or if there is no winner (a draw) an extra hand is played.